 And through his tiredness, an old man passes

 who dries his sweat with his shadow.

-On the tip of love the friend travel,
+On the tip of love, the friend travels,

 That same tip that digs into the earth

 that digs in the ruins, in the traces of a woman.

 That is why he is a soldier and a lover,

 that is why he is wood and is metal.

 That is why he plants roses